skx/gobasic/README.md

 The following obvious primitives work as you'd expect:

 * `DIM`
-  * Create an array, only one and two-dimensional arrays are supported.
+  * Create an array.
+Note that only one and two-dimensional arrays are supported.
-  * See [examples/95-arrays.bas](examples/95-arrays) for a quick sample.
+  * See [examples/95-arrays.bas](examples/95-arrays) and [examples/100-array-sort.bas](examples/100-array-sort.bas) for quick samples.
 * `END`
   * Exit the program.
 * `GOTO`